irmlma/mobility-simulation/README.md

 The generated locations and location transitions files will be save in the `./data/input/` folder.

 ## Known issues:
-- This package requires geopandas dependency, which is best installed via conda-forge.
 - pref_return for ipt needs personal empirical markov matrix.
 Currently we maintain a single matrix for the whole dataset.
 For GC this is less of an issue, as GC individuals do not often share locations.

 ## TODO: